MiniZinc/libminizinc/README.txt

 get a FlatZinc solver if have not got any installed on your system.

 ** Documentation **

 For a detailed documentation please visit: http://www.minizinc.org/minisearch

+** Compilation **

+This package contains pre-compiled binary files, but you can also compile the source yourself.
+For this you need cmake, bison and flex installed.
+Type the following commands in your terminal in the current directory:

+mkdir build
+cd build
+cmake ..
+make

+This will create the binary files in the build/ directory.

 ** Bugs **